-Biotin For Horses
+Biotin for Horses

-Serving size: According to Equine Clinical and Applied Nutrition, the amount of biotin recommended for average-sized horses with poor quality horn is 15-20mg/day, while Nutrient Requirement for Horses suggests a higher intake of 30mg/day.
+Serving size: According to Equine Clinical and Applied Nutrition, the amount of biotin recommended for average-sized horses with poor-quality horn is 15-20mg/day, while Nutrient Requirement for Horses suggests a higher intake of 30mg/day.
 It is also recommended that biotin be supplemented daily for at least 6 to 9 months and that if the hoof responds, then to provide supplemental biotin on a continual basis.

 Complementary ingredients: Since hooves may benefit from additional nutrients, methionine, an amino acid, and the trace minerals zinc and copper are often paired with biotin.